For operators who think in hours and dollars

 Delegation possibility.
 When procurement is in your head, no one else can do it.
 When it's in a system, anyone on the team can step in.
 This is the difference between an owner-operated business and a business that can scale — or take a vacation.

 Negotiation leverage.
 When you have a year of clean cost data per supplier per item, you can have an actual conversation about pricing.
 When you have a stack of PDF invoices, you can't.
-Operators routinely negotiate 2–5% off COGS within six months of switching, simply because they finally have receipts.
+The benefit is not a promised discount; it is the ability to negotiate from receipts, fill rates, and price history instead of memory.

 Audit and finance readiness.
 Bookkeepers, accountants, and any future investors or buyers want a clean trail of every dollar that went out the door for inventory.
-LineNow produces this for free as a side effect of normal use.
+LineNow produces this as a normal byproduct of use.
 The first time you have a financial diligence in two days instead of three weeks, you will remember why this matters.

 How to run this calculation yourself